GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 In order to change the background of the Message List the `makeMessageListBackground` function in the `ViewFactory` can be overridden.
 A more detailed explanation together with an example can be found in the [Message List Background](#message-list-background) section.

 Another option is to create a custom `ViewModifier` that is applied to the message list using the `makeMessageListModifier` function in the `ViewFactory`.
-This offers a lot of freedom and more details, togther with an example implementatino can be found in the [Custom modifier for the Message List](#custom-modifier-for-the-message-list) section.
+This offers a lot of freedom and more details, together with an example implementation can be found in the [Custom modifier for the Message List](#custom-modifier-for-the-message-list) section.

 ## Message List Configuration